NeXTormer/mosaic-rag/README.md

     Column with the input texts in the [`PipelineIntermediate`](#pipelineintermediate).

 -   **`output_column`**
-    Column where the stemmed text will be saved in the [`PipelineIntermediate`](#pipelineintermediate).
+    The name of the column where the cleaned results of this pipeline step should be stored in the [`PipelineIntermediate`](#pipelineintermediate).

 -   **`language_column`**
-    Contains the language code for each document.
+    The column containing the language ISO 639 Set3 language code.
+Is needed for stemming and stopword removable.
+Default: 'language'

 ----------